Mixing Antibiotics and Alcohol

-In this day and age, with antibiotics being widely prescribed and alcohol use as prevalent as ever, it is unsurprising that the mixed consumption of both is not a rare occurrence.
+In this day and age, with antibiotics being widely prescribed and alcohol use as prevalent as ever, it is unsurprising that mixing antibiotics and alcohol is not a rare occurrence.
 However, while it may be common, it is not always safe.
 Read on to learn more about antibiotics, their side effects, and how they can interact with alcohol.

 What Are Antibiotics?